 And this recipe today incorporates one of the most popular bags of frozen veggies – cauliflower, carrots, and broccoli.

-how to roast frozen vegetables
+how to cook frozen vegetables

 This recipe is so simple and only takes a few minutes to prep.

-Toss your veggies with olive oil and spices until coated, then bake at 400 degrees for around 30 minutes, stirring every 10 minutes or so.
+- Step 3: Toss your veggies with olive oil and spices until coated, then bake at 400 degrees for around 30 minutes, stirring every 10 minutes or so.

 You can tell they are done when the edges start to get those yummy browned bits on them.